pmainguet/udemy-courses/Javascript/README.md

 - METHOD CALL: the "this" variable points to the object that is calling the method
 - The "this" keyword is not assigned a value until a function where it is defined is actually called.
 - Warning: If a function call is made - in which this is invoked - within a method call, "this" refers to global object "window"

+## Window, Screen, Document object (JS in browser)

+- Window is the main JavaScript object root, aka the global object in a browser, also can be treated as the root of the document object model.
+You can access it as window in most of the cases (in the browser);
+- window.screen is a small information object about physical screen dimensions.
+- window.document or just document is the main object of the visible (or better yet: rendered) document object model/DOM.

 # <a name="c"></a> C - EVENTS